DionysiosC/uni_projects/Cube placement game/README.md

 This information provides insights into the process of finding the minimum cost sequence of actions from the initial valid formation (AK) to the final formation (TK).

 ### Conclusion and implementation details
 The program was developed using java 15.0.2 on Windows 10, using Notepad++.
+The code is extensible and one day code to implement a solution using UCS will be added.